erdnaxe/blog.nanax.fr/content/post/2024-01-28-hardware-longrange2.md

 {{< figure src="/assets/images/hardware-longrange2/meme-2.png" alt="This is not SPIFFS" >}}

 From the extensions, we expect Protobuf.
 This hypothesis is quickly confirmed using `protoc --decode_raw < prefs/db.proto`.
-To make sense of these structure, we need to decode them with some Protobuf definition.
+To make sense of these structures, we need to decode them with some Protobuf definition.
 Searching `config.proto` in Meshtastic leads to `./src/mesh/NodeDB.cpp` which calls `loadProto` with:

   * `/prefs/db.proto` as `meshtastic_DeviceState`,